 The FDA reviewed data from the Cardiovascular and Metabolic Effects of Lorcaserin in Overweight and Obese Patients – Thrombolysis in Myocardial Infarction 61 (CAMELLIA-TIMI 61) clinical trial.

-“During the course of the trial, 462 (7.7 percent) patients treated with lorcaserin were diagnosed with 520 primary cancers compared to the placebo group, in which 423 (7.1 percent) patients were diagnosed with 470 cancers,” according to the FDA’s Drug Safety Communication.
+“During the course of the trial, 462 (7.7%) patients treated with lorcaserin were diagnosed with 520 primary cancers compared to the placebo group, in which 423 (7.1%) patients were diagnosed with 470 cancers,” according to the FDA’s Drug Safety Communication.

 There was an increase in all types of cancers among Belviq patients.
 But the FDA found that pancreatic, colorectal and lung cancers were the most diagnosed cancers.

-After the FDA found a potential increase in the risk of cancer with Belviq, it requested that Eisai withdraw the drug.
-The agency said the benefits of the drug did not outweigh the risk.
+After the FDA found a potential increase in the risk of cancer with Belviq, it requested that Eisai, the maker of Belviq, withdraw the drug.
+The agency said the benefits did not outweigh the risk.

-FDA recommended that patients stop taking Belviq immediately and to talk to their doctors about a replacement medication.
+The FDA recommended that patients stop taking Belviq immediately and talk to their doctors about a replacement medication.

 Immediately after the FDA announced the drug’s market withdrawal, people who used the medication and developed pancreatic, colorectal, lung and other cancers began filing lawsuits against Eisai.
 Belviq lawsuits claim the drug is defective in design.
 They also say Eisai knew Belviq could cause cancer, but the manufacturer failed to warn the public.